DinhL3/virtual-cat/README.md

 A virtual pet game built with Angular where you can adopt and take care of your own digital cat companion.

-## 🚀 Features
+## Features

+This project is under active development.
+Here's the current status of features:

+### ✅ Implemented

+- Basic user authentication (register and login)
+- Interactive routes for login, register, and play

+### 🚧 In Progress

-- Adopt virtual cats
+- Adopt cat screen (choose name, fur pattern)
+- Art sprites for the cat

+### 📅 Planned

+- Main game mechanics to care for the virtual cat (feeding, grooming, etc.)
-- Login/Register system
+- Cat animations

-- Simple and intuitive UI
-- Cross-platform web application
+### 🔄 Continuous Improvements

+- Find and fix bugs, UI/UX improvements to ensure smooth user usage

 ## 🛠️ Technologies